-• Up Close & Musical • Marin Symphony Orchestra • Be a Chair Sponsor • Chair Endowment
+• Up Close & Musical • Marin Symphony Orchestra • Honor a Chair

 Chair Endowment: The Catherine Munson Chair